-The temple of Drakmar (brag dmar / drag dmar) is located in the hamlet of Kagar (Tokyu) and lies at an altitude of ca. 4.100 meters in the centre of the Dho Tarap valley.
-Despite its high altitude, the entire area is considered being part of Lower Dolpo.
 Ostensibly, Drakmar Monastery is one of the oldest religious institutions in the region.
-Formerly it was built as a two-storey structure, which was preserved until 2015.
-During the earthquake, the temple was severely damaged and only provisionally repaired afterwards.
-In particular, the second storey of the building and a sacred chamber at the back of the assembly hall that had contained high quality wall paintings disappeared completely.
-But also the existing structures are in a very desolate condition, with water leakage affecting the building as well as its interiors.
+Originally it had been built as a two-storey structure, which deteriorated over time.
+During a substantial restructuring of the temple in 2008/2009, the second storey of the building and a sacred chamber at the back of the original assembly hall that had contained high quality wall paintings were dismantled.
+The 2015 earthquake led to further damage, leaving the existing structures in a very desolate condition, with water leakage affecting the building as well as its interiors.

 During a first visit in 2019, the temple and its manuscripts holdings were inspected and negotiations about their future documentation began.
 Drakmar Monastery houses 109 volumes of Tibetan canonical manuscripts, among them a Sūtra collection in thirty volumes, two sets of the Śatasāhasrikāprajñāpāramitāsūtra (‘bum), a fragment of a Tantra section, and other larger texts of the Tibetan canon.
 Given the overall condition, most of the manuscripts were wet and some already damaged.
 It was clear that immediate action was necessary in order to preserve them.